n3rr/Curtin-Malaysia-CTF-2023-Writeup/Pwn & Reverse Engg/Let The Random Games Begin 1/Let The Random Games Begin 1.md

 ## Solution

-The program wamts us to guess the random number correctly 5 times.
+The program wants us to guess the random number correctly 5 times.

 When i run the program, actually the number is not so random.